 Searching for Ghosts at the Queen Mary

+If you can't get to the Queen Mary to see those ghosts for yourself, don't give up.
+These folks captured some images from the Queen Mary GhostCam.
 You can get an opposing point of view from John Champion in the Skeptical Inquirer.
-It's titled The Queen Mary Is Not Haunted (But I Understand Why You Think She Is).
+It's titled "The Queen Mary Is Not Haunted (But I Understand Why You Think She Is)."

 How to Visit the Queen Mary

-You can get more details about how to visit her in the Queen Mary Visitor Guide or check out the Queen Mary Website
+You can get more details about how to visit her in the Queen Mary visitor guide or check out the Queen Mary Website